 For further information visit the Loisaba Community Conservation Foundation Trust website

-All profits generated by tourism activities at Loisaba are dedicated to conservation of the 56,000-acre private wilderness area, in addition to supporting community orientated health, education and enterprise programmes outside its boundaries with the neighbouring Samburu and Laikipiak Maasai tribes.
+Revenue generated from conservancy fees and bed nights at Loisaba are dedicated to conservation of the 230km2 private wilderness area, in addition to supporting community orientated health, education and enterprise programmes outside its boundaries with the neighbouring Samburu and Laikipiak Maasai tribes.

 Loisaba Conservancy’s Anti Poaching Unit

 Loisaba Conservancy in partnership with The Nature Conservancy has its own dedicated anti-poaching team, comprising of four sniffer dogs – Warrior, Machine, Memusi and Nanyokie – and their human handler team.
 Warrior and Machine are bloodhound brothers who came from Ol Jogi Conservancy, and Nanyokie and Memusi are brother and sister bloodhound bluetick coonhound crosses from the Mara.